 Extra sanitization.
 We added extra cleaning procedures and staff in all of our residences, flagging common areas and high-frequency touch points – such as reception desks (where we have also added plexiglass barriers) – for special attention.

-Bans on non-essential visitors and outings.
+Bans on non-essential visitors.
 Anyone who enters PARC premises must sign a risk declaration.
 We have also implemented a “single entry” system, so that reception can closely monitor traffic.

 Physical distancing.
 We’ve added distancing markers and signs in common areas, and redesigned our dining service model to allow spacing of two metres between residents.